 The chorus is common: “It’s all plastic!”
 “It’s not even made by Nikon!”

 It seems that the cannibalistic critics have had their way though.
 On July 20th, it was announced by Freestyle Photo that on Nikon’s centennial, they are quietly doing away with this essential film camera.
-The FM10 is likely Nikon’s last film camera actually in production (the F6 remains on sale but is probably just old stock and hasn’t been built new in years).
 This news was apparently only provided to vendors.
 I couldn’t find an official announcement from Nikon and not even Wikipedia has been updated!
 Does anyone care about the FM10 besides me?!

 Here’s my dirge for this underappreciated camera that sold many thousands across three decades and was many peoples’ first REAL 35mm camera.

 The FM10 was released in 1995 and sold alongside the Nikon FM2n, and subsequently the FM3a.
 Both of these metal, Nikon-made, all manual, higher quality bodies were phased out while the FM10 soldiered on into an increasingly automated digital world.
 The only other 100% manual interchangeable lens cameras you can buy new today cost thousands of dollars.

 The FM10 was clearly created to steal the market that the entry-level student camera classic, the Pentax K1000, occupied.
 The K1000 was released in 1976 and became the standard body recommended for and loved by Photo 101 students.
 Within 2 years of its release, the FM10 did what it set out to do and Pentax discontinued their famous juggernaut in 1997.